cameronjacoby/iterators_lab/README.md

 ```

-* `min`: returns the min number in an array of numbers
+* `min`: In JS, the Math.min() function outputs the smallest number provided in the arguments.
+If no arguments are provided, it will output Infinity to be used to compare with future declarations.
+It will output NaN if compared with other types.

 ```
 example: